 It is believed that data relating to former journalists of the regional newspaper was published online after being downloaded.
 The MNA reportedly maintain that the published data is “difficult to download and access”, but the risks for the victims could be significant.

 When a data controller fails to protect private information, they can be held accountable under the law here in the UK.
 The victims of data breaches can often be entitled to recover compensation for any harm caused to them.
 As such, anyone affected by the Midlands News Association data breach can contact us for advice on their potential claim.
 We may be able to offer No Win, No Fee legal representation.

-Fashion retailer Fat Face has recently released an email to customers which has brought a data breach from earlier this year to the public’s attention.
+Fashion retailer Fat Face recently released an email to customers which has brought a data breach from earlier this year to the public’s attention.
 It is routine for companies to notify customers of data protection breaches, but this email comes a long time after the Fat Face data breach occurred, and reportedly included a request that customers keep the details of the breach private.

-It has also been claimed that Fat Face has paid a ransom to a cybercrime gang after data breach occurred in January, but this allegation has yet to be confirmed by Fat Face itself or by ICO investigators.
+It has also been claimed that Fat Face paid a ransom to a cybercrime gang after the data breach occurred in January, but this allegation has yet to be confirmed by Fat Face itself or by ICO investigators.

 Nevertheless, it is worrying that customers remained unaware of the breach for over two months, as it may mean that they may not have been vigilantly monitoring potential security risks or data misuse.
 If it emerges that Fat Face can be held liable for the breach, those who were notified of their involvement in the data breach may be eligible to claim compensation.